ASSISTANT PROFESSOR IN THE PRACTICE OF ETHICS AND SOCIETY DIRECTOR OF CONTEXTUAL EDUCATION I AND CLINICAL PASTORAL EDUCATION

 Derrick is the Theological Education & Training Coordinator for Creation Justice Ministries.
 He received his B.A. in film studies from the University of Pittsburgh and his Master of Divinity from San Francisco Theological Seminary.
 He also has a certification in health ministry from Wesleyan Theological Seminary and was a part of the Re-Generate fellowship on food, faith, and ecology through Wake Forest Divinity School.

-Amy is the Congregational and Pastoral formation Curator with The Ministry Collaborative.
-She was the Executive Director of Global Mission Connections at The General Board of Global Ministries and the Visiting Associate Professor of Religious Education and Mission Innovation at Candler.
-She received her Doctor of Philosophy from Garrett-Evangelical Theological Seminary specializing in the intersection of Psychology, Sociology and Theology.
+Amy is the Congregational and Pastoral Formation Curator with The Ministry Collaborative.
+She was the Executive Director of Global Mission Connections at The General Board of Global Ministries of the UMC and the Visiting Associate Professor of Religious Education and Mission Innovation at Candler.
+She received her Doctor of Philosophy from Garrett-Evangelical Theological Seminary specializing in the intersection of psychology, sociology and theology.

-Kate Colussy-Estes is a Minister of Word and Sacrament/a Teaching Elder in the PCUSA.
+Kate Colussy-Estes is a Minister of Word and Sacrament Teaching Elder in the PCUSA.
 She currently serves as the Interim Associate Pastor at Covenant Presbyterian Church.

 Susannah Davis is the Pastor of Kirkwood UCC in Atlanta.
 She earned her bachelor’s degree from Emory and Henry College and her MDiv from Candler.